ChrisFelt/CS361_Software_Engineering_I_Portfolio_Project/RGBRandomizer Microservice/README.md

 	]
 }
 ```
 Where the "status":"run" line tells the microservice to randomize the RGB combinations in the "data" section.

+Note: if the vale of "status" is anything other than "run", the microservice will print a notification, ignore the message, and wait for the next message.

 -----------------------------------------------------